dclong/blog/misc/content/2020-03-04-device-managment-in-pytorch.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+1. It is suggested that you use use method `.to` to move a model/tensor to a specific device.

+        :::python
+        model.to("cuda")
+        tensor.to("cpu")

+    Notice that the method `.to` is in-place.

 ## Function for Managing Device